List of tallest buildings in Melbourne: 21st century

 The beginning of the 2020s saw the completion of Australia 108, which surpassed Eureka Tower as the tallest building in Melbourne and the tallest building in Australia to roof in 2020.
-It also became the Southern Hemisphere's first skyscraper to comprise at least 100 floors, and Melbourne's first building to be defined as a "supertall" skyscraper (buildings between the heights of 300 m to 599 m).
-In 2021, 12 skyscrapers were completed in the city— five more than the previous peak in 2020, and more than double prior peaks in 2017, 2005, and 1991.
+It also became the Southern Hemisphere's first skyscraper to comprise at least 100 floors, and Melbourne's first building to be defined as a supertall skyscraper (buildings between the heights of 300 m and 599 m).
+In 2021, 12 skyscrapers were completed in the city – five more than the previous peak in 2020, and more than double the prior peaks in 2017, 2005 and 1991.
 Among the tallest built in 2021 were West Side Place Tower A and Queens Place North Tower, both of which exceed 250 m in height.
-Of future skyscrapers, 6 have topped-out, 7 are under-construction, over 20 have received approval, and another few have been proposed.
-The tallest of these is the currently approved dual-skyscraper project STH BNK by Beulah.
-Tower 1 will rise to 354 m in height —supplanting Australia 108 as the tallest building in Melbourne and Q1 as the tallest building in Australia— whilst Tower 2 will rise to 273 m, taller than any other completed building in Australia outside of Melbourne and the Gold Coast.
+The tallest currently approved is the dual-skyscraper project STH BNK by Beulah.
+Tower 1 will rise to 354 m in height – supplanting Australia 108 as the tallest building in Melbourne and Q1 as the tallest building in Australia – whilst Tower 2 will rise to 273 m, taller than any other completed building in Australia outside of Melbourne and the Gold Coast.

 The proliferation of skyscrapers in Australia over the past decades has also contributed to the city rivalry between Sydney and Melbourne.
-Whilst the first skyscraper in Australia was constructed in Sydney in 1967 (Australia Square), Melbourne has had the most skyscrapers in the country and indeed within Oceania, for over 35 years in total; from 1972 to 1989 (equal first with Sydney during 1972–74 and 1976–77), from 1991 to 1999, in 2006 (shared with Sydney), and again since 2015 (equal to Sydney from 2015 to 2016).
+Whilst the first skyscraper in Australia was constructed in Sydney in 1967 (Australia Square), Melbourne has had the most skyscrapers in the country and within Oceania for over 35 years in total: from 1972 to 1989 (equal first with Sydney during 1972–74 and 1976–77), from 1991 to 1999, in 2006 (shared with Sydney) and again since 2015 (equal to Sydney from 2015 to 2016).